How To Completely Master Your Equity Compensation: Exploring NQDC Plans

 - Can you afford to defer your compensation?

-- Are the payout periods fixed or flexible?
+- Will the payout periods fixed or flexible?

 - Are you happy with the investment options?